noumankhandatu/stair-website/README.md

 3 : Indiviual Goings = 200 these are height of risers

 4 : Width Runs (1,2,3) are simple width of risers
+Width Run 1 is vertical width increase simple

 5 : Thread before (1st turn) = All Risers - 3
 5.5 : Thread before (2nd turn) = All risers - 1st turn - 3rd riser